jorendorff/rust-ignorance/ignorance.md

 For the purpose of computing this relation, I'm sure Rust just ignores the `@` and uses the pattern on the rhs.

+> Can both sides of `@` be patterns, or is the lhs required to be a single identifier?

+Single identifier.

 > Can `@` be used with `ref`, like:  `ref point @ (ref x, ref y)`?